When you want to frugally feed a crowd for game day, or a hungry family at dinner, it doesn't get much tastier than French Onion Sloppy Joes!

 - Season with salt and pepper.
 Stir well.

-- Remove the thyme bundle from the skillet and use the onions immediately, or store covered in the fridge for up to 4 days.
+- Remove the thyme bundle from the skillet and use the onions immediately, or store them covered in the fridge for up to 4 days.

 - Brown ground beef and diced celery in a large skillet over medium-high heat.
 Season with salt and pepper.